Permit Services

 • For all capital project hauls that meet the above criteria

-Haul Permit recommended:
+Haul Permits are recommended:

 • For hauls less than 1,000 cubic yards on city streets, based on impacts as determined by the Building Official, Right-of-way Manager, or designee